José Saramago: Later life and international acclaim

 Saramago did not achieve widespread recognition and acclaim until he was sixty, with the publication of his fourth novel, Memorial do Convento (1982).
 A baroque tale set during the Inquisition in 18th-century Lisbon, it tells of the love between a maimed soldier and a young clairvoyant, and of a renegade priest's heretical dream of flight.
 The novel's translation in 1988 as Baltasar and Blimunda (by Giovanni Pontiero) brought Saramago to the attention of an international readership.
 This novel won the Portuguese PEN Club Award.

-Followed by acclaimed novels such as The Year of the Death of Ricardo Reis and The History of the Siege of Lisbon, Saramago was hailed by literary critics for his complex yet elegant style, his broad range of references and his wit.
+Following acclaimed novels such as The Year of the Death of Ricardo Reis and The History of the Siege of Lisbon, Saramago was hailed by literary critics for his complex yet elegant style, his broad range of references and his wit.

-For the former novel Saramago received the British Independent Foreign Fiction Prize.
+For the former novel, Saramago received the British Independent Foreign Fiction Prize.
 The multilayered The History of the Siege of Lisbon deals with the uncertainty of historical events and includes the story of a middle-aged isolated proofreader who falls in love with his boss.
 Saramago acknowledged that there is a lot of himself in the protagonist of the novel, and dedicated the novel to his wife.

 In 1986 Saramago met a Spanish intellectual and journalist, Pilar del Río, 27 years his junior, and he promptly ended his relationship with Isabel Nóbrega, his partner since 1968.
 They married in 1988 and remained together until his death in June 2010.
 Del Río is the official translator of Saramago's books into Spanish.

 Saramago joined the Portuguese Communist Party in 1969 and remained a member until the end of his life.
 He was a self-confessed pessimist.
 His views aroused considerable controversy in Portugal, especially after the publication of The Gospel According to Jesus Christ.
 Members of the country's Catholic community were outraged by Saramago's representation of Jesus and particularly God as fallible, even cruel human beings.
-Portugal's conservative government, led by then-prime minister Aníbal Cavaco Silva, did not allow Saramago's work to compete for the Aristeion Prize, arguing that it offended the Catholic community.
+Portugal's social-democratic government, led by then-prime minister Aníbal Cavaco Silva, did not allow Saramago's work to compete for the Aristeion Prize, arguing that it offended the Catholic community.
 As a result, Saramago and his wife moved to Lanzarote, an island in the Canaries.

 In 1998 Saramago was awarded the Nobel Prize in Literature with the prize motivation: "who with parables sustained by imagination, compassion and irony continually enables us once again to apprehend an elusory reality."

 Saramago was expected to speak as the guest of honour at the European Writers' Parliament in 2010, which was convened in Istanbul following a proposal he had co-authored.
 However, Saramago died before the event took place.